Pathfinder-WOTR-Modding-Community/ModFinder/README.md

     * You can submit a PR or file an issue

 That's it!
 The manifest format is documented [in the code](https://github.com/Pathfinder-WOTR-Modding-Community/ModFinder/blob/main/ModFinderClient/Mod/ModManifest.cs).

+Make sure to apply the appropriate [tags](https://github.com/Pathfinder-WOTR-Modding-Community/ModFinder/blob/main/ModFinderClient/Mod/Tag.cs) so users can find your mod.

 Assumptions for GitHub: